Velprathap89/codingsparkles-website/content/blog/Pokemon/index.md

 * This TabPanel component will be displayed within the dialog.

-* There are two tabs displaying in the dialog and first tab will show the details of the Pokemon state details and the second tab will be displaying its types.
+* There are two tabs displaying in the dialog and first tab will show the details of the Pokemon stat details and the second tab will be displaying its types.

 ### Title and Navigation Button components